The “Must See” tourist visits in the Marian Route

 The different churches and architectonic constructions that can be visited throughout the principality are a privileged way to understand the history and culture the country.
 The Andorran Romanesque art takes us beyond the building itself; it somehow connect us with the old religious communities, with the community past time centers of the spiritual and social life.

 We can find more than forty Romanesque churches In the Andorran valleys.
-The an architectonic point of view, these churches are characterized for being simple constructions.
+From an architectonic point of view, these churches are characterized for being simple constructions.
 They had small dimensions and bare decoration.
 However, they transmit beauty and spirituality without limits.

 The examples that can be mentioned are innumerable, we suggest the following:

 - St. Joan de Caselles, near the Sanctuary of Meritxell.
-It is a construction considered one of most important of the Romanesque Art in the principality. it keeps an image of Christ made in stucco that is unique in the world (12th century).
+It is a construction considered one of most important of the Romanesque Art in the principality.
+It keeps an image of Christ made in stucco that is unique in the world (12th century).

 - St. Martí de la Cortinada, Romanesque church of the 12th century.
 There, the visitor can admire murals painted at the end of the 12th century, as well as other interesting pieces.

 - St. Coloma church, is a beautiful example which main attraction is the circular bell tower of Lombardic Romanesque style.
-This bell tower, unique in Andorra, is at the same time one of the few still standing with this characteristics in the Pyrenees.
+This bell tower, unique in Andorra, is at the same time one of the few still standing with these characteristics in the Pyrenees.